-Shanghai Coking and Chemical Corporation is located in the Wujing chemical industry area near Huangpu River, Southwest of Shanghai.
+The Shanghai Coking and Chemical Corporation are located in the Wujing chemical industry area near Huangpu River, Southwest of Shanghai.
 Coking is a process that allows coal to be burned, turning to coke.
 Coke, when combined with iron ore makes steel.

 The gas would be piped in from Western China.
 Chinas strategic thinking is that they would have a secured natural gas supply and a reduction in toxins from coking plants that make steel.

-China has the capabilities and the know how to make hydrogen through coal.
-If they can find a way to sequester the CO2 from production of coal into hydrogen their current pipelines throughout Shanghai that can carry the hydrogen.
+It has the capabilities and the know-how to make hydrogen through coal.
+If they can find a way to sequester the CO2 from the production of coal into hydrogen their current pipelines throughout Shanghai can carry the hydrogen.

 China is not yet beholden to the internal combustion engine.
-China has recently started setting fuel-economy rules and looking for ways to clean their air and lessen their dependence on oil.
+China has recently started setting fuel-economy rules and looking for ways to clean its air and lessen its dependence on oil.
 China has a program called the 863 program.
-It is a five year program with a budget of $108 million for electric vehicle research and development.
+It is a five-year program with a budget of $108 million for electric vehicle research and development.

 The Institute of Automobile Electronic Technology is undertaking research under the National 863 program of China.
 Some of the development issues they are working on are:

 - The Development of the QR Pure Electric Car.
 Sponsored by the State Key High-tech Research Program (the National 863 Program of China).